 No. For the summer, we hire only people who have already been through tutor training here.

 Tutoring is just like teaching, right?

 Yes and no. Like classroom instructors, we want to help students become better writers.
 Tutoring differs from classroom teaching in that tutors don’t write on students’ papers or assign grades.
-Tutors spend time listening, asking questions, and discussing choices as writers brainstorm, draft, and refine sentences.
-Working one-on-one allows tutors to tailor instruction to students’ concerns.
+Tutors spend time listening, asking questions, and discussing choices as writers brainstorm, draft, and refine their papers.
+Working one-on-one allows tutors to tailor instruction to each student’s concerns.